MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/use-your-own-resources.md

     If you want to use an existing Azure OpenAI resource, you will need to update the `aiServiceAccountResourceId` and the `aiServiceKind` parameters in the parameter file.
 The aiServiceKind parameter should be set to AzureOpenAI.

-## Standard agent setup: use an existing AI Services, storage, and/or Azure AI Search resource
+## Standard agent setup: use an existing AI Services/Azure OpenAI, storage, and/or Azure AI Search resource

 Use an existing AI Search, storage account, and/or Azure AI Search resource by providing the full arm resource ID in the standard agent template file.